 Please check out the tips and tricks section for options to enhance this by also logging headers and request/response bodies.
 (By default we do not track those things since there are privacy implications)

-The tracker script also monitors input fields for changes and records that information in the timeline.
+The tracker script monitors input fields for changes and records that information in the timeline.
 Don’t worry, we never track the actual user input, just characteristics about it, and the attributes of the element they interact with.
+HTML attributes are also broken apart for easier reading.